-To find MoveU online, visit www.moveu.ca or follow us on Twitter @MoveUofT partners.
+To find MoveU online, visit www.moveu.ca or follow us on Twitter @MoveUofT

+The Faculty of Kinesiology and Physical Education is one of the lead MoveU partners.
 The Faculty also supports all University of Toronto students by providing an array of co-curricular physical activities that strive to find a fit for everybody.
 A commitment to equity is a core value of the Faculty.
 Students can access physical activity, sport and leadership opportunities in all our facilities: the Athletic Centre, the Varsity Centre, and the new state-of-the-art Goldring Centre for High Performance Sport.